LiMe-NanoBioeng/pressure_control/README.md

 Stop the flow when the samples are injected

-## System Overview
+## System Overview Fig.1
-The controller works on GUI-based Python code that communicates through an Arduino micro.
+The controller works on GUI-based Python code that communicates with devices through an Arduino micro.
-It provides a constant flow rate or pressure to a microfluidic system by regulating the pressure with an electro-pneumatic regulator (SMC, ITV0010-2CS) to pressurize a sample solution in a tube.
+The controller provides a constant flow rate or a constant pressure to a microfluidic system by regulating the pressure with an electro-pneumatic regulator (SMC, ITV0010-2CS) to pressurize a sample solution in a tube.
 To switch among different solutions, it uses ten on/off solenoid valves connected to respective sample tubes and a selector valve (IDEX Health & Science, MXX778-605).
-The selector valve connects a tube out of ten sample tubes to the outlet tube.
+The selector valve connects a tube out of ten sample tubes to a single outlet tube.
-The system monitors the flow rate with a flow sensor (Sensirion, LG16-1000D), which is serially connected between the outlet tube and the microfluidic system.
+The system monitors the flow rate with a flow sensor (Sensirion, LG16-1000D) serially connected between the outlet tube and the microfluidic system.
-We installed a potentiometer at the analog output given to the electro-pneumatic regulator to stabilize the proportional-integral-derivative (PID) feedback control, especially for a low constant flow rate.
-The potentiometer effectively modulates the maximum voltage of the analog output (originally, 0-5 V) from the Arduino micro down to a low voltage.
-The manual modulation enables using the full 8-bit resolution when regulating at low pressure (e.g., 1 kPa).
 To prevent a gravitational flow when all the solenoid valves are closed, we installed a latching solenoid valve (Takasago Electric Inc, FLV-2-N1F) in the PEEK tube downstream of the microfluidic system.

 ### Communication with PC via Arduino micro
 The Arduino micro on the controller can communicate via a serial connection with a PC using pySerial.